Skip to main content

 How much does commercial ice machine repair cost in the Bay Area?

 ADRIUM charges a $75 diagnostic, credited to the repair when you book the work.
 The total depends on the fault.
 A water valve or float switch is a modest parts-plus-labor job.
-A sealed-system leak or compressor is the high end.
+A sealed-system or compressor issue is the high end.
 You get a written estimate before any wrench work starts.

 Got a real problem?